Donte DiVincenzo

 Personal Life

-DiVincenzo has been in a relationship with Morgan Calantoni since 2017.
-They have a son together and several pet dogs.
-DiVincenzo has previously mentioned his aspirations to start a rescue dog establishment after retiring from professional basketball.
+DiVincenzo has been in a relationship with his girlfriend Morgan Calantoni since 2017.
+The couple welcomed a son, Kai, in 2024, and they share several pet dogs.
+DiVincenzo has told the New York Post of their plans to open a rescue-dog establishment after his NBA career.